google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 <!--

-With a traditional programming solution programmers will do research, talk to subject matter experts, and come up with an algorithm for determining how to price a home.
+With a traditional programming solution, programmers will do research, talk to subject matter experts, and come up with an algorithm for determining how to price a home.
 They might make adjustments for the number of bedrooms, lot size, and other features like the proximity to water or to train tracks.